-Grandparents, Minor Children, and Custody by Extended Family Members in Tallahassee, Florida
+Grandparents, Minor Children, and Custody by Extended Family Members in Florida, Florida

 One thing we hear all the time in our practice is that “Grandparents have no rights under Florida law.”
 There is a bit of truth to this statement, as Florida Law holds very high a parent’s right to privacy and to raise their children without interference.
 Previous attempts at granting Grandparent’s rights to visitation of grandchildren, such as Florida Statute section 752 – Grandparental Visitation Rights - have been declared unconstitutional.

-The majority of Tallahassee / Leon County residents, however, do not have the benefit of another state’s Court’s order granting grandparent visitation.
-So, if not falling under that specific category, what can grandparents in Tallahassee and the Leon County area do to visit grandchildren?
+The majority of Florida / Leon County residents, however, do not have the benefit of another state’s Court’s order granting grandparent visitation.
+So, if not falling under that specific category, what can grandparents in Florida and the Leon County area do to visit grandchildren?

 For those grandparents (or “extended family members” – relatives within a third degree of blood or marriage to the parent ) that have been taking care of a grandchild at least 10 days of of the previous 30 days, and currently having physical custody of the child, Florida Chapter 751 provides avenues for family members to continue caring for the child and obtain a court order granting legal rights and obligations.
 Fla.
 Stat.
 751.011; 751.01.
 Florida’s Chapter 751, or “Temporary or Concurrent Custody by Extended Family” is often used by relatives of minor children who are caring for the children while their parents are facing some sort of difficulty, hardship, or necessary absence from the child’s life.
 Often, when a parent is facing incarceration, substance abuse rehabilitation, or is deployed for active duty, a parent may turn over some of their rights to their parent/the child’s grandparent through agreement.
 In most cases, both parents consent to a “temporary custody” or “concurrent custody” order, and the grandparent or extended family member is authorized to care for the minor child and complete the following: